decorator-factory/typing-tips/docs/tutorials/main/0-start-here/index.md

 ### If you just don't care

-If your static analysis tool of choice refuses to cooperate, you can use `typing.Any`.
+If your type checker refuses to cooperate, you can use `typing.Any`.
 `Any` lets you do absolutely anything with an object.

 ```py